bernardpeh/practical-symfony-3/manuscript/Chapter_12.md

 {% endblock %}
 ```

+Noticed how I extended the layout.html.twig and just change the relevant blocks?

 ## Your Dashboard

 Let us now create a new dashboard page via the standard way.
-We need a new route
+We need a new route.

 ```
 # src/AppBundle/Controller/AdminController.php